varunk122/GitIntro/README.md

 3. Switch to the branch project_number_ using git checkout <branch name>
 4. Open any of the three incomplete python files
 5. Start developing!
+6. did it for just sake of learning.